shivamsnaik/DynamicHead-Fork/README.md

 <div align="center">

 # Dynamic Head: Unifying Object Detection Heads with Attentions
 ## Note: This is just a fork of the original repository.
 All the rights are reserved by Microsoft Inc.
+    Missing headers were included in the config files to avoid errors while compiling the code.

 </div>